jstepinski/Insight-Data-Engineering-Challenge/README.md

 	sscanf(str, "{\"created_time\": \"%d-%d-%dT%d:%d:%dZ\", \"target\": \"%[^\"]\", \"actor\": \"%[^\"]", &year, &month, &day, &hour, &minute, &second, target, actor);

+The year, month, day, hour, minute, and second are used to create a C time struct.
+The struct also requires one to specify whether daylight savings time is in effect; fortunately, the "Z" in the time code stands for Zulu time, which is UTC, which has no daylight savings period.
+The struct can then be passed to the mktime function of the time.h standard library to create an unsigned long int.

-If the format string is not matched precisely, the parser either returns a timeStamp equal to 0 or an empty actor or target string.
+If the format string in sscanf is not matched precisely, the parser either returns a timeStamp equal to 0 or an empty actor or target string.
-So in the main algorithm, I use
+Then in the main algorithm, I use

 	if (actor[0]=='\0' || target[0]=='\0' || *time==0)
 		continue;